 It’s important to understand that although some probiotics are sold as drugs just like laxatives, probiotics are naturally-occurring phenomena and there's not as much money to be made in telling you to eat sauerkraut!
 As dietary supplements or as natural parts of food and drink products, probiotics are not meant to treat or cure disease.
 Only drugs can do that, according to the FDA.

 But since this site is about being healthy with probiotics, I want you to know that the use of probiotics for constipation is just one of their many health benefits.

 In general, probiotics work best as preventative agents, not as quick "cures".
 But keep reading because you may find quick relief with probiotics for constipation!

 As of January 2010, the use of probiotics for constipation was considered to be investigational, meaning that it showed promise, but the required large-scale clinical trials to define which ones and in what amounts had not been completed yet.
 However, new research is occurring which may change that status.

-One recent (October, 2012), provisionally-published pilot study (meaning not the gold standard of a large-scale, placebo-controlled, double-blind study) with 20 pregnant women using a product called Ecologic Relief containing 4 billion CFU of a mixture of probiotics showed that the product was effective as a constipation treatment.
+One relatively recent (October, 2012), provisionally-published pilot study (meaning not the gold standard of a large-scale, placebo-controlled, double-blind study) with 20 pregnant women using a product called Ecologic Relief containing 4 billion CFU of a mixture of probiotics showed that the product was effective as a constipation treatment.

 It increased stool frequency, decreased the sensation of incomplete evacuation, decreased the sensation of an obstruction in with bowel, and decreased straining, abdominal pain and the presence of reflux.
 EcologicRelief contains B. bifidum W23, B. lactis W52, B. longum W108, L. casei W79, L. plantarum W62 and L. rhamnosus W71 and is made by the Dutch company Winclove.